timdeklijn/hackathon_webscraping/Readme.md

 - `requests`: perform http requests that will return the raw html of a webpage
 - `beautifulsoup4`: interpret the html and extract the information of interest
 - `pandas`: dataframes are handy to work with
+- `lxml`: library that allows pandas to interpret an html table

 ## Challenge